Internet Of Things Infrastructure Backbone

 The rapid developments in IoT technology are bringing the promise of an exciting and convenient future.
-Soon nearly every piece of technology we use will be part of an always-on, always-connected web of smart sensors and data feedback devices.
-That, in turn, will enable things like self-driving vehicles, real-time telemedicine, and advanced personal robotics.
+Soon nearly every piece of technology we use will be part of an always-on always-connected web of smart sensors and data feedback devices.
+That will enable things like self-driving vehicles and real-time telemedicine.
 It will also unleash a torrent of data traffic across the Internet.
 The abstract three-word buzz phrase that describes the concept can mask the messiness and complexity of what the internet of things is.
 It’s a description of countless different use cases in every possible industry vertical.

-As more and more companies adopt IOT, the task of building and deploying an IOT project is getting tougher.
-Challenges are plenty, but with a sound understanding of the IOT platform and its infrastructure, can increase your chances of making a successful transition in any industry.
-There are five things making up an IoT infrastructure are IoT platforms, access technologies, data storage & processing, data analytics, and security.
+As more and more companies adopt IoT, the task of building and deploying an IoT project is getting tougher.
+Challenges are plenty but with a sound understanding of the IoT platform and its infrastructure, can increase your chances of making a successful transition in any industry.
+Five things are making up an IoT infrastructure are IoT platforms, access technologies, data storage & processing, data analytics, and security.
 An essential part of any internet-connected device, these five pillars are what enable growth for future IoT solutions.
 While all five pillars of the IoT infrastructure are important.

 Internet of Things platform consists of following functions which include :

-- Hardware – comprises of Sensors or controllers.
-These devices collect data from the environment e.g (sends alerts if anyone tries to tamper with the asset) and perform accordingly.
+- Hardware – Comprises of sensors or controllers and collect data from the environment e.g (sends alerts if anyone tries to tamper with the asset) and perform accordingly.

 - Complete lot system needs connectivity – The hardware needs a way to transmit all that data to the cloud or needs a way to receive commands from the cloud.
 For some IoT systems, there can be an intermediate step between hardware and connecting to the cloud, such as a gateway or routers.

-IOT platforms are the support pillars that connects everything in an IOT system.
-IOT system facilitates communication, data flow, device management and functionality of the application.
+IoT platforms are the support pillars that connects everything in an IoT system.
+IoT system facilitates communication, data flow, device management and functionality of the application.
 Collectively, the above solutions are referred to as the value chain of IoT.
-One of the main objectives of IoT is connecting devices with each other.
-An IoT platform ensures this by providing the basic layer of services with interoperability between nodes, cloud services as well as basic IP networking, security, application layer and device management.
+One of the main objectives of IoT is connecting devices.
+An IoT platform ensures this by providing the basic layer of services with interoperability between nodes, cloud services as well as basic IP networking, security, application layer, and device management.
 An IoT platform provides all the key ingredients to build secure and efficient IoT applications.
-Thus IOT can be looked upon with different perspectives.
+Thus IoT can be looked upon with different perspectives.
 It is commonly referred to as middleware when we talk about how it connects remote devices to user applications and manages all the interactions between the hardware and the application layers.

-Cloud computing involves delivering data, applications, photos, videos and more over the internet to data centres.
+Cloud computing involves delivering data, applications, photos, videos and more over the internet to data centers.
 The internet of things is the term for the connection of devices to the internet.
-Automobiles, kitchen appliances and heart monitors could all be connected to IOT.
+Automobiles, kitchen appliances, and heart monitors could all be connected to IoT.
 Cloud computing is a way for businesses to use the internet to connect to off-premise storage and compute infrastructure.
-The IOT is generating an unprecedented amount of data, which in turn puts a tremendous strain on the Internet infrastructure. companies are working to find ways to alleviate that pressure and solve the data problem.
+The IoT is generating an unprecedented amount of data, which in turn puts a tremendous strain on the Internet infrastructure. companies are working to find ways to alleviate that pressure and solve the data problem.